trilitech/tezos-developer-docs/docs/smart-contracts/timelocks.md

 ## Example

-Time-locks make it possible to prove that a certain decision was taken before some information was revealed.
+Timelocks make it possible to prove that a certain decision was taken before some information was revealed.
 This information may be the decision of other participants or some external independent information.

 As an example, imagine that two players want to play the game [rock, paper, scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) via a smart contract.